KhaledAshrafH/ChatGPT-Sentiment-Analysis/README.md

 The plot displays the accuracy achieved in each trial of the LSTM model.
 The x-axis represents the trial number, and the y-axis represents the accuracy percentage.
 Each bar corresponds to the accuracy achieved in a specific trial.

-Here are the best accuracy results for each model:

 ### Best CNN Model

 The best accuracy is achieved in Trial-4: